zhengstar94/zhengstar94.github.io/docs/md/Leetcode/LinkedList/206-ReverseLinkedList.md

-# 206. Reverse Linked List ★
+# LeetCode 206.
+Reverse Linked List ★

 - Given the `head` of a singly linked list, reverse the list, and return *the reversed list*.